If you are considering suicide call us at 905-849-4541.

 - Canadian Mental Health Association states that because of the stigma surrounding suicide, as many as 30% of suicides are not reported.

-- For every completed suicide, there is an average of 8-10 attempts depending on age, sex, data sources, etc.
+- For every death by suicide there is an average of 8-10 attempts depending on age, sex, data sources, etc.

 - One in seven Canadians have seriously considered suicide.